 Before you can make or build anything you must place your Corporate Headquarters.
 Placing your headquarters can be done in the "Corp HQ" section under the "Corporate" Tab.
-This structure can mine any resource, manufacture any product and build other basic units and structures but it can only do so in small quantity.
+This structure can mine any resource, manufacture any product and build other basic units and structures but it can only do so in small quantities.
+However your Corp HQs Cost to run when mining resources or producing products is half of what a normal structure would cost to run at the same output.
 The placement of your Corp HQ also significantly affects the production efficiency of your other structures in the same location, planet or system.
 The exact location of your Corp HQ also is the only place you can be elected as a governor of a city, planet or system.
 Your Corporate headquarters can be re-located but at a cost that scales with the net worth of your entire corporation.

 It is recommended that you place this structure at a well populated location; both city population and player population, which also has decent values of a few different resources in which you intend to specialize in.
 Be careful if you choose to place your Corp HQ at a location with no city as you will need a transport unit to move your products to a city to sell to.
 Your Corp HQ can mine any resource in small amounts but can also build specific mining structures that can produce much more.
 Higher value resources are usually found on other planet types that specialize in those resources, Chemicals on Toxic planets for example, but you must consider that these planets usually have low values of everything else which could prevent you from selling other resources easily if the prices change dramatically.